pike-project/pike/README.md

 python scripts/solution_eval/eval_solutions.py --level 3 --solutions baseline --mode <eager/compile>
 ```

+After you run this, start the eval worker in a separate window and the eval tasks will be sent there.

 ## Documentation

 To learn more about using our agent framework, see `docs/README.md`